chingu-voyages/v17-vue-team-01/README.md

 ```
 node app.js
 ```
-### To implement a development database you just need to:
+### To implement a development database you need to:
 Create an account with mongoDB and start a local database
-### Change all API routes to localhost server instead chingutime server:
+### Change all API routes to localhost server instead chingutime server
-To implement the frontend server you just need to:
+### To implement the frontend server you need to:
 ```
 cd client
 ```